Code-Institute-Submissions/Milestone-project3-4/README.md

 ## Testing

 * The desktop menu
   * Test all the menu items
+  * Hover over the items to see a change of state

 ## Deployment